Bobb1ranger/Bobb1ranger.github.io/_posts/2025-11-14-Mujoco_notes.md

 * Configuring compile options.
 * Installation and packaging.
 (Let CMake install headers and libraries to a clean, standard layout.)

 Difference between URDF and MJCF:

-Hotkeys:
 Convert Solidworks drawings to MJCF

-## Strength of Mujoco
-* Good at simulating collision and contacting.

 ## File Type and Simulation Building Process